ashconnell/nodangular/README.md

   - resource template
   - page title service

+## Known issues
+- Adding a new script to an empty folder in `public_src/scripts` does not trigger watch.
+This is a known issue, and for now, requires you to just re-run `grunt`

 ## Production Notes
 - You can run mongod in the background permanently with "sudo mongod --fork --logpath /var/log/mongod.log" Then to kill it, find his pid with "ps aux | grep mongod" and "kill <pid>"